-On the 7th of December we are offering a portfolio building session here at MMU for all those interested in joining us for FLEX [Creativity for Learning] in January.
-Please register for this here.
+On the 16th of May 2017 we are offering an introductory FLEX session which will also help you set-up your portfolio here at MMU for all those interested in joining us for FLEX [Creativity for Learning] in May.
+Register here.

 The unit is available for free to all practitioners who would like to participate informally in the open online version of this course.
 You can join the #creativeHE community at https://plus.google.com/u/0/communities/110898703741307769041/

 If you work in another institution and are interested in studying towards academic credits FLEX15/30 [Creativity for Learning], please get in touch with CELT as there is a cost for this.